-Once the most famous architect of his day, Ralph Adams Cram designed many churches (mostly Episcopal), schools and libraries in New England, along with much of Princeton University, the U.S. Military Academy at West Point and the great cathedral St. John the Divine in New York City.
+Once the most famous architect of his day, Ralph Adams Cram designed many churches (mostly Episcopal), schools and libraries in New England.
+He also planned much of Princeton University, the U.S. Military Academy at West Point and the great cathedral St. John the Divine in New York City.

 Ralph Adams Cram